ab922530/496-cloud-project/README.md

 Andrew Valenci - https://github.com/avalenci

 ## FAQ
-Q:
+**Q1:**
 What kinds of modifications were necessary in order for a proper deployment?
-A:
+**A:**
 The types of changes we needed to make to the configuration files were pretty minimal, but one of the most common issues was in the URLs.
 Our controller node was referred to http://controller:5000 when in fact our controller node was actually called http://ctl:5000.
 The same error was found in compute vs cp for our compute node.
 We realized these errors were needed when we could not properly deploy the app container service on the compute node and were receiving networking errors.

+**Q2:**
+In your opinion, what is the most valuable skill you learned from doing this?
+**A:**
+*Akash Kumar*: Hello!
+The most valuable skill we learned from doing this project is the ability to research project requirements and errors to find the simplest solution that works.
+If you don't know what the problem is, then it can be quite hard or even impossible to fix it.
+So being able to identify the problem in the first place can prove to be a great help.
+*Austin Bramley*: I think the most valuable skill I learned during this project was how to write a bash script.
+I think that it is a very valuable skill to have and I'm glad this project gave me an opportunity to work with them.
+*Endri Koti*: How to pay attention and not to mismatch directories in linux!

+**Q3:**
+Is there anything that you would change if you did it again?
+Also, how did you figure out where to go and where to start?
+This seems really interesting.
+**A:**
+*Andrew Valenci*: If we had to do it again, we would probably choose to setup our OpenStack configuration in Google Cloud rather than CloudLab.
+When we first started with this project, we knew we had to add one additional compute node to the default OpenStack profile that provides support for Docker virtualization, but we did not have a plan as to how to accomplish this.
+Then, Dr. Ngo proposed the use of Zun, an OpenStack container service.
+Zun provides API endpoints for Openstack to integrate with other OpenStack Services, such as Keystone, Neutron and Glance.
+With Zun, we were able to give OpenStack the ability to manage application containers such as Docker.
+After doing some research, we realized that before installing Zun, we had to install Etcd in the controller node (to store data), Docker in the compute node, and Kuryr in both nodes (to function as a bridge between container frameworks and OpenStack).

 ## Support
-Thank to Dr. Linh Ngo for his expertise and support on this project
+Thanks to [Dr. Linh Ngo](https://www.cs.wcupa.edu/lngo/about/) for his expertise and support on this project.

 ## License
 GNU General Public License v2.0